 Melideo says he generally prefers something less expensive that he can buy in bulk, but “I did get a couple of pairs of MeUndies,” he says, referring to the direct-to-consumer brand.
 “They are SUPER soft.” À la carte they’re $24 per pair, which is comparable with most premium brands.
 But if you sign up for the company’s monthly subscription service that price drops to $16.

 Cassandra Sethi, New York City–based personal stylist and founder of Next Level Wardrobe, is a fan of another underwear start-up, Mack Wheldon.
 “In my past life as a senior buyer for a luxury fitness gym, our clients loved Mack Weldon.
 I’m a fan as well.
 They are based in NYC, develop their own amazing fabrics and are experts at fit as well as quality.
 I highly recommend their Airknit fabric.
 It’s super lightweight and breathable with four-way stretch.”

-Barron Cuadro, founding editor of Effortless Gent, loves this pair for the fit, wide waistband, and “ultrasoft” fabric.
-Unlike other underwear, he hasn’t seen any pilling in these boxer briefs over the course of many wears and washes.
+Barron Cuadro, founding editor of Effortless Gent, also recommends Tommy John, but he prefers this trunk-style model which has a shorter leg than the boxer-briefs.
+He loves this pair for the fit, wide waistband, and “ultrasoft” fabric.
+And unlike with other underwear, he hasn’t seen any pilling in them over the course of many wears and washes.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.